Plant of the Month

 Anemones do not like wet feet, so do not overwater.

-Please send your items of interest, gardening tips and experience of growing the Crown Anemone (anemone coronaria) so we will have plenty to share on this little plant during March.
+Please send your items of interest, gardening tips and experience of growing the Crown Anemone (Anemone coronaria) so we will have plenty to share on this little plant during March.

 Please send all contributions to donna.bryan@salvationarmy.org.au